Vithushan-U/Google-Looker-Studio/README.md

 Despite some limitations, Looker Studio is a strong choice for users focused on simple, interactive data visualizations.

-## View the Full Report
+## View the Written Report
-For a detailed breakdown of the analysis, tool assessment, and key insights, please refer to the full written report that is attached on the files section.
+For a detailed breakdown of the analysis please refer to the written report, that is attached in the files section of this repository.
+This report provides deeper insights into the analysis, tool assessment, and key insights.